sam-grant/Thesis/README.md

 ---

-*This thesis represents original research conducted as a collaborator on the Fermilab Muon g-2 experiment.*
+*The accepted manuscript is also available here: https://discovery.ucl.ac.uk/id/eprint/10161589/*.

-*The original thesis may also be found here: https://discovery.ucl.ac.uk/id/eprint/10161589/*
+*This thesis represents original research conducted as a collaborator on, and with the support of, the Fermilab Muon g-2 experiment.*